 7.1.3.
 Comparison of Numerator and Denominator gives an indication of how often a specific monitor is operating relative to vehicle operation.
 To ensure all manufacturers are tracking IUPRM in the same manner, detailed requirements are given for defining and incrementing these counters.

 7.1.4.
-If, according to the requirements of this annex, the vehicle is equipped with a specific monitor M, IUPRM shall be greater or equal 0.1 for all monitors M.
+If, according to the requirements of this annex, the vehicle is equipped with a specific monitor M, IUPRM shall be greater or equal to the following minimum values:

+(i) 0.260 for secondary air system monitors and other cold start related monitors

+(ii) 0.520 for evaporative emission purge control monitors

+(iii) 0.336 for all other monitors

 7.1.5.
+Vehicles shall comply with the requirements of paragraph 7.1.4. for a mileage of at least 160,000 km.
+By way of derogation, vehicle types approved, registered, sold or entered into service before the relevant dates given in paragraphs 12.2.1. and 12.2.2. of this Regulation, shall have an IUPRM greater or equal to 0.1 for all monitors M. For new type approvals and new vehicles the monitor required by paragraph 3.3.4.7. of this annex shall have an IUPR greater or equal to 0.1 until the dates specified in paragraphs 12.2.3. and 12.2.4. of this Regulation respectively.

+7.1.6.
 The requirements of this paragraph are deemed to be met for a particular monitor M, if for all vehicles of a particular OBD family manufactured in a particular calendar year the following statistical conditions hold: